simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 Use the **LMOS** command to delete the ad.

 #### I accidentally picked up a LM (Local Market) ad and I didn't mean to do so.
 What should I do?

-Answer here.
+You should contact the player which placed the ad and let them know of the situation.
+If neither party fulfills any portion of the contract, the contract will be canceled with both parties being unaffected rating-wise.

 #### What do the different color plots on a planet represent?

-Answer here.
+You can click on the plots yourself to inspect them.

+- Grey: Unused plot
+- Blue: Used plot
+- Yellow: Your plot
+- Red: Administration Center
+- Dark Red: Population Infrastructure
+- Green: Chamber of Global Commerce
+- Pink: Local Market

 #### What happens if I run out of consumables for my workers?